 Rules are effective only when followed.
 All participants should know, understand, and respect the rules and procedures for safe boating activities provided by Safety Afloat guidelines.
 Applicable rules should be discussed prior to the outing and reviewed for all participants near the boarding area just before the activity afloat begins.
 People are more likely to follow directions when they know the reasons for rules and procedures.
 Consistent, impartially applied rules supported by skill and good judgment provide steppingstones to a safe, enjoyable outing.

-All participants in towed activity afloat (waterskiing, wakeboarding, kneeboarding, tubing, etc.) must have successfully completed the BSA swimmer classification test and must wear a life jacket with an impact rating consistent with the activity.
+All participants in towed activity afloat (waterskiing, wakeboarding, kneeboarding, tubing, etc.) must have successfully completed the BSA swimmer classification test and must wear a life jacket that has U.S. Coast Guard approval for the activity.
 Supervision must include both a skilled boat driver currently trained in Safety Afloat and a separate observer.
-Participants should observe the Water-skiers Safety Code and the Boat Drivers Safety Code found in Aquatics Supervision, No. 34346.
+Participants should observe the Water-Skiers Safety Code and the Boat Drivers Safety Code found in Aquatics Supervision.
 Use only floats specifically designed for towing that provide secure handholds for each rider.